bhuvanatn/trydjango19/README.md

 # trydjango19
 <h4> Getting Started with Django/Python</h4>

 This is Blog Project being build in Django.

-It contains the superuser admin and other users who can create new Blogs and modigy them.
+It contains the superuser admin and other users who can create new Blogs and modify them.